Skip to content

 B.Arch., Tamkang University, Taiwan

-Dissertation: Tracing Values through An Interpretative Model — A Comparative Study on Urban Conservation of Pingyao and Datong in China
+Dissertation: Tracing Values through An Interpretative Model — A Comparative Study on Urban Conservation of Pingyao and Datong in China.
+Chair: Manish Chalana.

 Research interests when at UW: My research interests are in international preservation policy and cross-cultural comparative studies in the field of architecture and urban planning.
 My concentration is a complex matrix of politics, socio-economic, architecture and urban studies in China and its localization of international paradigms on cultural heritage conservation.
 I have additional interests in urbanization and preservation practice in Asian cities, architectural history (architectural forms and styles), and art history (Chinese painting, Art Nouveau, and Art Deco).